Ecron/pokemonHnS-CA/TRANSLATING.md

 # TRANSLATING POKéMON HEART & SOUL

 This document contains useful suggestions in case you want to localize Pokémon Heart&Soul to your own language.

 ### Translation Tips and Tricks
-- For regular in-game dialogs, max. string length would be around 40 characters.
+- For regular in-game dialogues, max. string length would be around 40 characters.
 Any sentence longer than that would need to be broken to the next line.
-- Regarding the Gamemode settings at the beggining of a new game, the max. string length for the settings' names is recommended to be of 15 or 16 characters.
+- Regarding the Gamemode settings at the beginning of a new game, the max. string length for the settings' names is recommended to be of 15 or 16 characters.
 Regarding the bottom explanations, a good rule would be not to exceed 35 or 36 characters, depending on the number of capital letters.
 A {PKMN} code can be used to insert a 2-character PKMN symbol.
 - ...

 ### Hard to find, important files to be translated: